 Another new requirement is Performance Based Planning and Programming (PBPP) which impacts the TIP and the MTP.
 PBPP refers to the application of performance management principles within the planning and programming processes of transportation agencies to achieve desired performance outcomes for the multimodal transportation system.

-As of mid-2019, CATSO has adopted performance measures in all four required areas: Safety, Transit Asset Management, Pavement & Bridge, and Systems Performance.
+As of the end of calendar year 2019, CATSO has adopted performance measures in all four required areas: Safety, Transit Asset Management, Pavement & Bridge, and Systems Performance.

 Safety Performance Measures